The last sitting week of the decade

 - Repeatedly reminded the government that building the North-East Link, the world’s most expensive road, is squandering precious funds needed to get our public transport up to standard.

-The influence of the Greens on State Government policy.
+Our influence on State Government policy

 - A ban on thin single-use plastic bags